tiared/notes.stuartpb.com/content/ccbde3dc-cf6e-41cf-9634-eccbedc6a2cf.md

 For anybody who hasn't played Fiasco, you don't need any kind of experience playing the game to design a playset: it's just a few lists of various kinds of things (like locations, props, and relations between characters) that you might find in a given setting.

 ---

+From Digg to Snapchat to Instagram to Twitter to Reddit, everybody thinks putting this random feed crap front-and-center is going to be a good decision that users will come to love (presumably under the mistaken impression that people love this on Facebook), and they're *never* right (and, for at least one of these, stubbornly refusing to roll it back ended up demolishing their user base).
+Stop trying to fix something that wasn't broken.

+*(for a Trello survey on a "redesign" of the group page back to what it used to be, where one of the options for what I like best was "I don't see the feed any more" - I actually did send this)*